n1v0lg/strees/README.md

 bash build.sh
 ```

 This might take a while.
-Once it's done you should get a bash terminal into a Docker container.
+Once it's done you should get a bash terminal inside a Docker container.

 The folder that contains `strees` is mounted into the Docker container.
 This means that you can modify the source files *outside* the Docker container and the changes will show up inside the container.